Black hole ringdown spectroscopy of curvature-coupled scalar and pseudoscalar fields: Further robustness checks of the results

 \subsection{Robustness against the uncertainty in the METRICS frequencies}

 The numerical errors in the METRICS computations lead to uncertainty in the fitted coefficients of the METRICS quasinormal-mode frequencies.
 The proper way to account for this uncertainty is to treat the coefficients as free parameters with a multivariate Gaussian prior, using the known variance-covariance matrix of the fitting coefficients.
 However, this approach significantly increases the number of inference parameters and the computational cost of nested sampling.
-To estimate the impact of numerical error of the METRICS frequencies, we construct a polynomial fit to the best-fit 022-mode frequencies shifted by $\pm 1 \sigma$, as shown in Fig.~\ref{fig:Spectra_w_uncertainty}.
+To estimate the impact of numerical error of the METRICS frequencies, we construct a polynomial fit to the best-fit 022-mode frequencies shifted by $\pm 1 \sigma$, as shown in Fig.~(\ref{fig:Spectra_w_uncertainty}).
 Observe that at large spin, where the numerical error is the largest, the error is, at most, as large as the size of the scattered symbols.
 After taking the numerical error in METRICS frequencies at all spins into account, the values of the frequencies computed using different fitting functions are not changed much at all.

-Figure~\ref{fig:Fitting_coeffs} presents the inferred posterior of $\ell$ in dynamical Chern-Simons gravity, using the fitting polynomial to the best-fit frequencies shifted by $+1\sigma$ (dashed) and $-1\sigma$ (dotted), which is to be compared with the posterior obtained using fitting expressions to the best-fit frequencies (solid).
+Fig.~(\ref{fig:Fitting_coeffs}) presents the inferred posterior of $\ell$ for dynamical Chern-Simons coupling, using the fitting polynomial to the best-fit frequencies \cite{Chung:2025gyg} shifted by $+1\sigma$ (dashed) and $-1\sigma$ (dotted), which is to be compared with the posterior obtained using fitting expressions to the best-fit frequencies (solid).
 As shown in this figure, the posteriors are consistent with each other because, given the sensitivity of the existing detectors, the statistical error of the detection dominates the systematic errors induced by the numerical errors in the METRICS frequencies.
-The 90-\% confidence intervals on $\ell$ obtained using the best-fit frequency, shifted by $+1\sigma$ and $-1\sigma$ is 53.6 km, 55.2 km and 54.7 km respectively.
-Thus, we conclude that, even if we infer the fitting coefficients as free parameters, the 90-\% confidence interval will not be affected much at all.
+The 90-\% credible upper limits on $\ell$ obtained using the best-fit frequency, shifted by $+1\sigma$ and $-1\sigma$ is 53.6 km, 55.2 km and 54.7 km respectively.
+Thus, we conclude that, even if we infer the fitting coefficients as free parameters, the 90-\% credible upper limit will not be affected much at all.
 In other words, our results are robust against the numerical uncertainties in the METRICS frequencies.